formkiq/docs.formkiq.com/docs/platform/database_schema.md

 ### Entity Key Schema (Policy)

+The policy OPA record stores the policy body for a site-level access-control configuration.

 | Attributes | Format |
 |------------|---------|
 | PK | "controlpolicy#opa" |
 | SK | "opa#policy#" + siteId + "#policy" |

 ### Entity Key Schema (Policy Item)

+Policy item records store individual indexed policy fragments.
+This supports policies that are managed or evaluated as ordered items rather than only as one complete document.

 | Attributes | Format |
 |------------|---------|